shyampurk/HomeConv/README.md

 field write "sorry i am not trained to anwer this question" and "Command not identified".
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_anything2.png)

-Note : Here you can see the response variations sequential and random, you can select any of the option. sequential - Will give response in a sequence manner<br>
+Note : Here you can see the response variations as sequential and random.
+You can select any of the option. sequential - Will give response in a sequence manner<br>
-random - will give response in random
+random - Will give response in random

-# API KEYS
+## Conversation API Credentials

 Step 1 : Open the block code [here](https://github.com/shyampurk/HomeConv/blob/master/block/main.js)<br>
 Step 2 : Open the conversation api service and goto the "Service Credentials".<br>